pwittchen/learning-swift/README.md

 Sample programs
 ---------------

 Directory named `tasks/` contains sample programs.
 Separate directories with programs contains `Makefile`, which can be used for compiling and running the programs.
+To compile and run programs, go to a specific directory and just type `make`.

 References
 ----------